| how it all began |

 as complete of a collection as I could get.
 I knew

-and one "female" as much as possible.
-As
+"male" and one "female" as much as possible.
+As I

-I got into the more difficult and rarer colors, this wasn't
+got into the more difficult and rarer colors, this

 As my collection grew, I knew I wanted to have them in

-some sort of nicer display, but wasn't sure exactly what
+some sort of nicer display, but I wasn't sure exactly

 Chicago in June 2022.
-I saw two builds there centered
+I saw two builds there that

 around monofigs that inspired me - one build was a full